Doctor SpinThe PR BlogDigital-FirstDigital-First is the Way

 As a PR professional and linguist, I subscribe to the concept of the Electronic Age.
 I firmly believe society is unlikely to revert to the Gutenberg Galaxy.

-• Like the rest of society, the public relations industry must go digital-first, too.
+Like the rest of society, the PR industry must commit to digital-first, too.
+Mark my words: It’s all-in or bust.

 Read also: The Electronic Age and the End of the Gutenberg Galaxy